 - Use the tips above to pinpoint when cognitive bias happens to you and minimize its influence in your daily life

-Below is the list of course benefits of our Avoiding Cognitive Bias In Meetings objectives
+Below is the list of course objectives of our Avoiding Cognitive Bias In Meetings course

 - Avoid cognitive bias in meetings and make objective, rational group decisions

 - Look at what cognitive bias is and explore the various ways it can occur during meetings